 Map Out Your Activities

 Seattle is a large city with a lot to offer, so it’s important to plan your activities in advance.
 It’s equally important to map them out so you’ll know where to park.
-This will help you make the most of your time and avoid feeling overwhelmed.
+This will help you maximize your time and avoid feeling overwhelmed.

 Take Advantage of Public Transportation

 Seattle has a well-developed public transportation system, which makes it easy to get around the city with kids.
-Consider taking the bus, light rail, or ferry to get to your destinations.
+Consider taking the bus, light rail, or ferry to your destination.

 Pack for the Weather